 Rousseau describes the role he attributes to nurses in the following lines, especially the act of breast feeding: “Where does this unreasonable practice come from ?
 From a denatured practice.
-Since mothers, despising their first duty, have no longer wanted to feed their children, it has been necessary to confide them to mercenary woman women who, thus finding themselves mothers of alien children on whose behalf nature tells them nothing, have sought only to save themselves effort.
+Since mothers, despising their first duty, have no longer wanted to feed their children, it has been necessary to confide them to mercenary women who, thus finding themselves mothers of alien children on whose behalf nature tells them nothing, have sought only to save themselves effort.
 It would be necessary to be constantly watchful over a child in freedom.
 But when it is well bound, one throws it in a corner without being troubled by its cries.
 Provided that there be no proofs of negligence on the part of the nurse, provided that her charge does not break an arm or a leg, beyond that what difference does it make that he wastes away or remains infirm for the rest of his days?
 His limbs are preserved at the expense of his body, and, whatever happens the nurse is exonerated (…) At the slightest trouble that arises he is hung from a nail like a sack of clothes, and while the nurse looks after her business without hurrying, the unfortunate stays thus crucified.”
 (44)

 From the outset Emile, the nurse acts as a substitute for the mother, who, according to Rousseau’s admittedly misogynistic analysis, has delegated her motherhood to another woman, eschewing her maternal “duty”––the natural duty of a mother to her child being to care for it, to be at his side, and to prove her maternal care.
-I will return before long to the matter of care.
 Rousseau goes on to employ a very specific terminology to describe these women.
 He describes them as “female mercenaries,” considering them to be driven solely by payment–– des mère-cenaires.
-Rousseau makes it clear that the unique bond between nurses and children is the nurses ability to speak the same language.

 Thus, the nursemaid embodies the archetypal figure limiting children’s natural freedom.
 The priority that matters above all else becomes that of protecting the child from illness or injury.
 However, according to Rousseau, following Locke, experience matters most of all as it forms the basis for all subsequent knowledge.
 It also lays the groundwork for a child’s developing capacity for reasoning, although reason itself develops much later.
 Rousseau is opposed to this pre-eminent focus on the child’s health and safety to the detriment of its freedom of movement, regarding the latter to be of vital importance.
-If this vitally important value is no longer central to education, then symbolically, as I discussed earlier, the child is likened to a corpse or to the tortured body par excellence, that of Christ: “the unfortunate stays thus crucified” (44).
+If this vitally important value is no longer central to education, then symbolically the child is likened to a corpse or to the tortured body par excellence, that of Christ: “the unfortunate stays thus crucified” (44).
 Rousseau suggests that nurses are motivated solely by their own interests rather than the well-being of the children in their care, and they lack the maternal care that constitutes a mother’s love.
 Countering Rousseau, I argue that these figures not only threaten maternal care, which should be inherent in a biological mother, but also that nurses, far from having merely a financial relationship with the children, possess a unique bond with them.
 In this way they challenge the natural role of mothers, to use Rousseau’s terminology.